fabriguespe/xmtp-quickstart-pwa-capsule/README.md

 ### API KEY

 While building in Beta environment no API KEY is needed.
-Could be surfaced in the Docs.

 ```jsx
 const capsule = new Capsule(Environment.BETA, undefined);